Ann Arbor, Michigan, USA

 Dates: September 30 – October 2, 2021

-Partner Exhibition with Sensorium: Center for Digital Art & Technology at York University, Re(new)All curated by Ian Garett, Melanie Wilmink and Joel Ong
+Virtual Partner Exhibition Re(new)All with Sensorium: Center for Digital Art & Technology at York University, curated by Ian Garett, Melanie Wilmink and Joel Ong: see the program for details for Thursday, Sept.
+30, Friday, Oct.
+1, and Saturday, Oct.
+2 evenings

 SLSA21 Virtual Conference and Poster Member Exhibition will feature panels, individual papers, roundtables, workshops, arts lounges, social networking events, and creative work that deal with topics related to the expanded notion of energy.
 Energy (etymologically meaning “in or at work, working”) connects us to the most pressing issues of the day: mental and physical vitality or fatigue (individual and collective, personal and political, creative and professional), including in the pandemic; the sources of energy (their extraction, depletion, abundance, and exhaustion; bitcoin mining and computational infrastructures; body energy, its flow, exploitation, alienation, and finitude); scientific theories and creative imagination around the relation between matter and energy (as in electromagnetic, particle, gravitational, acoustic forms of radiation; the living and the non-living, metamorphosis).
 Submissions are also invited that explore how energy is connected to power, science, and profit, history and war, flesh and labor.
 Building on previous SLSA topics “Out of Time” and “(Out of) Mind,” in Fall 2021 you are invited to consider the meaning of having or being “out of energy.”
 There will also be contributions from colleagues in the sciences, engineering, technology, computer science, medicine, the social sciences, the humanities, the arts, and independent scholars and artists that share a broader interest in problems of science and representation, and in the cultural and social dimensions of science, technology, and medicine.